 “And this have ye done again, covering the altar of the LORD with tears, with weeping, and with crying out, insomuch that he regardeth not the offering any more, or receiveth it with good will at your hand.
 Yet ye say, Wherefore?
 Because the LORD hath been witness between THEE AND THE WIFE OF THY YOUTH, against whom thou hast dealt treacherously: YET IS SHE THY COMPANION, AND THE WIFE OF THY COVENANT.
 AND DID NOT HE MAKE ONE?
 Yet had he the residue of the spirit.
 AND WHEREFORE ONE?
 That he might seek a godly seed.
 Therefore take heed to your spirit, and let none deal treacherously against the wife of his youth.
 For the LORD, the God of Israel, saith that HE HATETH PUTTING AWAY: for one covereth violence with his garment, saith the LORD of hosts: therefore take heed to your spirit, that ye deal not treacherously.”

 4. Fourthly, if there has been divorce and remarriage, it'll never be easy even in obeying the Scriptures.
 There is a right position and the Bible tells us what that position is.
 Newsflash: it isn't De 24:1-4.
-When the sinner is saved, he or she will leave the adulterous relationship and either seek to be reconciled to his or her spouse, or remain unmarried.
+When the sinner is saved, he or she will leave the adulterous relationship and either seek to be reconciled to his or her true covenant spouse, or remain unmarried.
 Those are the ONLY two choices: 1 Cor 7:10-11, There might be some turmoil if children are involved, but there will always be blessing in the end.
-And there are still ways for children to have bother a mother and father present, without the need for the parents to be involved adulterously.
+And there are still ways for children to have both a mother and father present, without the need for the parents to be involved adulterously.

 Adultery: a Special Sin that Isn't Ongoing if One Doesn't Stop?